 HD Video Output

-For HD monitoring via Thunderbolt, the Blackmagic Design Ultrastudio Mini Monitor will do the job at only USD $160.
-The internal PCIe card version is the Blackmagic Design Decklink Mini Monitor also at USD $160.
+For HD monitoring via Thunderbolt, the Blackmagic Design Ultrastudio Monitor 3G will do the job.
+The internal PCIe card version is the Blackmagic Design Decklink Mini Monitor.
 These interfaces give you 10-bit video output over SDI and HDMI.
 I’ve put some buy links at the end of the article.

 4K Video Output

-For 4K monitoring via Thunderbolt, the price jumps up to $995 for the Blackmagic Design Ultrastudio 4K Mini, so this adds considerably to your total investment.
-Adding an internal 4K output card to a PC is much cheaper at $195 for the Blackmagic Design Decklink Mini Monitor 4K.
+For 4K monitoring via Thunderbolt, the price jumps up a bit for the Blackmagic Design Ultrastudio 4K Mini, so this adds considerably to your total investment.
+Adding an internal 4K output card to a PC is much cheaper for the Blackmagic Design Decklink Mini Monitor 4K.

 In the same way the inaccuracies introduced by the camera can be corrected by shooting a video color chart and lining up the values on a waveform and vectorscope, it is also possible to objectively measure the inaccuracies of a display and generate a correction transform.
 This correction transform is known as a calibration LUT.
 A LUT stands for Look Up Table, which is a 2D or 3D transform that defines how input values are remapped to different output values.

-The most affordable HD LUT box as of 2019 is the AJA LUT-box at USD $695.
+The most affordable HD LUT box as of 2021 is the AJA LUT-box.
 The AJA LUT-box provides SDI input and both SDI and HDMI output.
 It supports 3D LUTs at 17x17x17 at 12-bit processing in .lut, .txt, .3dl, .cube file formats.

 A LUT box capable of processing a 4K image is considerably more expensive.
 The TVLogic IS-mini4K costs $2385 and the Flanders Scientific BoxIO is $1295.
 Two BoxIO are needed to process 4K at over 30p (up to 60p), but one advantage of the BoxIO is the built in scopes that can be output to a separate display.

-The best low budget DaVinci Resolve monitor I’m going to suggest below is the LG OLED C8 or C9 which actually has the ability to load a LUT into the TV itself, so a separate LUT box is not required.
+The best low budget DaVinci Resolve monitor I’m going to suggest below is the LG OLED C1 which actually has the ability to load a LUT into the TV itself, so a separate LUT box is not required.
 This is a big cost saving, especially if you choose to output 4K and want to monitor 4K images.

-The Best Low Budget Resolve Monitor is an LG OLED TV
+The Best Low Budget Resolve Monitor is a 2021 LG C1 or 2020 LG CX OLED TV

 Your choice of display is the most critical part of your Resolve monitoring pipeline.
 It’s also the most expensive.
 However, you don’t have to shell out for a high end professional reference monitor if your work will largely be for standard dynamic range (SDR) Rec.709 delivery.

-As of 2018 one of the best low budget Resolve monitors you could buy for Rec.709 color correction was the LG C8 OLED TV in 55″ and 65″ sizes.
-This has been replaced by the 2019 C9 models which have a new alpha 9 generation 2 processor.
-The LG C9 OLED TV’s can also generate test patterns for calibration.
+The LG C1 and CX OLED TV’s can generate test patterns for calibration.
 These displays have great quality OLED panels, although they are RGB vs the WRGB of the professional reference displays costing ten times more.

-The panel is good enough to be calibrated for Rec.709 work, and LG have catered to high end consumer allowing a calibration LUT to be loaded directly in the TV.
+The panel is accurate enough to be calibrated for Rec.709 work, and LG have catered to high end consumer allowing a calibration LUT to be loaded directly in the TV.

 The LG OLED TV’s have been adopted widely by professional post facilities as client viewing monitors.
 Many colorists are also using them successfully as primary reference grading monitors for Rec.709 work.